sig-rpc/sig-rpc.github.io/_optimisations/r/vectorisation.md

 tags: [array, maths, loops]
 ---

-R is optimised to take advantage of vectorisation for mathematical operations between arrays, whereby the processor executes one instruction across multiple variables simultaneously.
-Vectorisation can perform mathematical operations many times faster than a for loop and even take advantage of conditional logic.
+R has many functions which operate on entire vectors and matrices, which have been implemented in faster C. Vectorisation can perform mathematical operations many times faster than a for loop and even take advantage of conditional logic.

 <!--more-->

+Note, when R users talk about vectorisation they're typically referring to functions which operate on whole vectors, not advanced SIMD instructions.

 ## Example Code